slavdefense/Backlog-MERN-Stack/README.md

 <h2>Background</h2>
 As three software engineers we wanted to design a product that would be useful to us and other developers.
 So we decided to build Backlog, a project management and ticket system.
 <br /><br />
-Users can submit tickets with
+Users can submit tickets with any errors that are encountered during the SDLC on major projects or even for educational purposes.

 <br /><br />